cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 # Step 4: Install the Deployment

-In Cloudify, every thing that is executed for a certain deployment is done in the context of a workflow.
+In Cloudify, everything that is executed for a certain deployment is done in the context of a workflow.
 A workflow is essentially a set of steps, executed by Cloudify agents (which are essentially Celery workers).
 So whenever a workflow is triggered, it sends a set of tasks to the Cloudify agents, which then execute them and report back the results.
-For example, the `install` workflows which we're going to trigger, will send tasks to create the various OpenStack resources, and then install and start the application components on them.
+For example, the `install` workflows which we're going to trigger, will send tasks to create the various resources, and then install and start the application components on them.
 By default, the Cloudify manager will create one agent per deployment, on the management VM.
-When application VMs are created by the default `install` workflow (in our case there's two of them), this workflow also installs an agent on each of these VMs, and subsequent tasks to configure these VMs and install application componets are executed by these agents.
+When application VM's are created by the default `install` workflow (in our case there are two of them), this workflow also installs an agent on each of these VM's, and subsequent tasks to configure these VM's and install application components are executed by these agents.
+In our context, no VM's are created but rather the stack is installed locally.
 To trigger the `install` workflow, type the following command in your terminal:

 ```
 cfy deployments execute -d nodecellar1 install
 ```

-These will take a couple of minutes, during which the OpenStack resources and VMs will be create and configured.
+These will take a couple of minutes, during which the resources will be created and configured.
 To track the progress of the installation, you can look at the events emitted to the terminal windows.
 Each event is labeled with its time, the deployment name and the node in our topology that it relates to, e.g.

 ```
 2014-05-07T12:10:10 CFY <nodecellar1> [neutron_subnet_1100c] Creating node